 FARE College Food Allergy Program

-FARE launched the College Food Allergy Program (CFAP) in January 2014 with the goal of developing a comprehensive program to improve the safety and quality of life for college students with food allergies.
+FARE launched the College Food Allergy Program in January 2014 with the goal of developing a comprehensive program to improve the safety and quality of life for college students with food allergies.
+Program highlights include:

-FARE is partnering with the National Foundation for Celiac Awareness, the National Association of College & University Food Services, food allergy experts, and stakeholders from colleges and universities to help guide the program.
-The research phase of the program began with two college summits bringing together experts from over 65 schools and organizations to discuss a comprehensive best practice guide that will be essential in helping colleges and universities effectively manage food allergy, a potentially life-threatening disease.
-Committees consisting of college and university representatives, expert stakeholders, parents, and students are currently continuing work on the program.
+In 2014, FARE partnered with the National Foundation for Celiac Awareness, the National Association of College & University Food Services, food allergy experts, and stakeholders from colleges and universities to help determine needs, set goals and guide the direction of the program.
+The research phase of the program began with two college summits bringing together experts from over 65 schools and organizations to discuss a comprehensive best practice guide that would be essential to helping colleges and universities effectively manage food allergy.
+Following the summits, committees consisting of college and university representatives, expert stakeholders, parents, and students offered additional insight and review for the guidelines.

 Resources for college students >